SP-2605/NatVISIT/README.md

 * Once you are in the "Welcome to XAMPP" webpage, replace the DASHBOARD in "localhost/dashboard/" with relevant path, where the login.php resides.
 * Now you can view the web-page.
 It also consists of LOGIN and SIGNUP facilities.
 --------------------------------------------------------------------------------------
-* Link For Demo Video: https://res.cloudinary.com/dkdmgncru/video/upload/v1575754587/NatVISIT%20DEMO%20Video/Demo-1_vn18oc.mp4
+* Link For Demo Video of the NatVISIT Website: https://res.cloudinary.com/dkdmgncru/video/upload/v1575754587/NatVISIT%20DEMO%20Video/Demo-1_vn18oc.mp4.
+* **NOTE: Website responsiveness is still in progress.**